F8UK261 + EC261 Both Apply

 The airline's small carrier status means maximum compensation is CA$500 (vs CA$1,000 for large carriers), but passengers often don't know this distinction.

-CTA escalation is frequently necessary.
-Flair's compliance with CTA decisions is approximately 70%.
+CTA escalation may be necessary.
+Flair's compliance with CTA decisions is a significant portion.

 SkyVolo Approach